anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 ---
 # Flow of data in MySQL

-I will try to explain how MySQL write data to Disk, recovery, WAL log, MVCC
+I will try to explain how MySQL write data to Disk, recovery, WAL log, MVCC.
+Multiple Version CC